svenssonjoel/svenssonjoel.github.com/pages/src/haskell_type_level_full_adder/index.md

 provided a way through this obstacle though.

 A full adder takes three bits as input, call them a, b and carry-in, and outputs two bits called sum and carry-out.
-This way many full adders can connected together to form multi-bit adders, so called ripple carry adders.
-For the full adder, two half adders and an or gate is needed.
+This way, many full adders can connected together to form multi-bit adders, so called ripple carry adders.
+For the full adder, two half adders and a single or gate is needed.

-I started out something like this.
+I started out with something like this.
 There needs to be half adder somewhere in there to compute the sum of `a` and `b`.

 ```
 type family FullAdder a
 type instance FullAdder ((a,b),c) = ...
 (HalfAdder (a, b)) ...